 I have started pig farming with five six-month-old females and a nine-month-old boar.
 I don’t know very much about pigs and would like to find out about pig breeding.
 I’ve read that females should be eight months old and of a decent weight before breeding and that the boar should be 10 months old.
 When, and how often, will the females come on heat and for how long is a sow pregnant?

-Female pigs come on heat every three weeks.
-The length of pregnancy for pigs is about 115 days, or three months, three weeks and three days.
+Female pigs come on heat every 3 weeks.
+The length of pregnancy for pigs is about 115 days, or 3 months, 3 weeks and 3 days.

-The boar’s smell stimulates the females to cycle, so it is likely that all five gilts will come on heat together.
-With only one boar, don’t serve more than two females at a time, as a boar should not work more than two or three times a week.
+The boar’s smell stimulates the females to cycle, so it is likely that all 5 gilts will come on heat together.
+With only one boar, don’t serve more than 2 females at a time, as a boar should not work more than 2 or 3 times a week.
 He needs time to build up his semen reserves in between services.

 Piglets would need a quality creep feed before and after weaning, as well as warmth and lots of clean dry bedding.
 You can only recover the costs when you sell the piglets.

 Start off with the two biggest gilts in the best condition to be bred first when they are in standing heat.